 Until recently insulin pumps hadn’t changed much since the 90s.
 Let me introduce you to my pump.
 I wear an OmniPod from Insulet.
-OmniPod is the first patch pump – a new category of insulin pumps.
+OmniPod is the first patch pump — a new category of insulin pumps (pictured below).

-But I have had agents wrongly insist that they must pat down the Pod – once an agent did this too roughly and dislodged some of the adhesive holding it in place (which feels like a bandage being ripped off).
-I have also had a couple agents tell me that they have to “visually verify” that the Pod is what I say it is – also incorrect (but try convincing a TSA agent of that) and not easy to accomplish when the pump is in an inconvenient location.
-I have twice had TSA agents ask me to disconnect it, which is not possible with this type of pump (I wear the Pod for three days – if I remove it early, I have to put a new one on and the first is rendered useless).
-Once I even had something on my hands that triggered a false alarm in the explosive trace detection, which led to extra testing and I missed my flight.
+But I have had agents wrongly insist that they must pat down the Pod — once an agent did this too roughly and dislodged some of the adhesive holding it in place (which feels like a large bandage being ripped off).
+I have also had a couple agents tell me that they have to “visually verify” that the Pod is what I say it is — also incorrect, but try convincing a TSA agent of that, and not easy to accomplish when the pump is in an inconvenient location.
+I have twice had TSA agents ask me to disconnect it, which is not possible with this type of pump (I wear the Pod for three days – if I remove it early it is rendered useless and I have to put a new one on).
+Once I even had something on my hands that triggered a false alarm in the explosive trace detection, which led to extra testing and a missed flight.